The Law of the Iterated Logarithm for a Class of SPDEs

 FVP was proved to be given by,

+with the same description for $F(y)$ and noise as for SBM in \eqref{SBM}.
 Note that the main difference between (\ref{SBM}) and (\ref{FVP}) is in the second term.
-Hence, as in \cite{large, moderate}, we form the following class of SPDEs and have SBM and FVP as special cases.
+Hence, as in \cite{large, moderate}, we consider the following class of SPDEs and have SBM and FVP as special cases,

 where $(U,\mathcal{U},\lambda)$ is a measure space such that $L^{2}(U,\mathcal{U},\lambda)$ is separable, $F$ is a function of $\mathbb{R}$ and $u_{1},u_{2},u,y\in \mathbb{R}$.
 In addition, $G:U\times \mathbb{R}^{2}\rightarrow \mathbb{R}$ satisfies the following conditions,